 Capital assets are recorded at cost, net of accumulated amortization and any impairments.
-An impairment loss equal to the excess of the carrying value over any residual value is recognized for capital assets when the asset no longer has any long-term service potential to the organization.
+An impairment loss equal to the excess of the carrying value over any fair value is recognized for capital assets when conditions indicate that a capital asset is impaired.